 How Do You Monitor That?

 To determine where you are in terms of VO2 max (for a true indicator you would need elaborate laboratory equipment) during a workout you must figure out the corresponding heart rate/pulse.

 Once you have the heart rate you can then monitor that during your workout to see if you are hitting the mark you want.
 To do this use the second calculator located here.

 This is only an estimate but can help give you an idea of a heart rate you need to be around while working out.

 As I said this is just an estimate but it is a good, simple way to make sure you are performing your workout at a higher intensity.
 Try to hit this mark and stay there for most of your workout (especially if you are performing a short workout).

 The Science Daily study had participants exercise at a high intensity for ~23 minutes.
-After several workouts of monitoring and just getting a feel for your body/heart rate/oxygen consumption it will be easier and easier for you to tell if you are working hard enough or hitting you mark.
+After several workouts of monitoring and just getting a feel for your body/heart-rate/oxygen consumption, it will be easier and easier for you to tell if you are working hard enough or hitting your mark.